-CONFIGURATION FOR 16 GAMMA CHANNELS
+CONFIGURATION FOR 20 GAMMA CHANNELS

-The V{COM} outputs can be used as additional gamma references in order to achieve two additional gamma channels (16 total).
+The V{COM} outputs can be used as additional gamma references in order to achieve two additional gamma channels (20 total).
 The V{COM} outputs will behave the same as the OUT1-9 outputs when sourcing or sinking smaller currents (see the Typical Characteristics, Figure 4).
 The V{COM} outputs are better able to swing to the positive rail than to the negative rail.
-Therefore, it is better to use the V{COM} outputs for higher reference voltages, as shown in Figure 16.
+Therefore, it is better to use the V{COM} outputs for higher reference voltages; see Figure 16.

-CONFIGURATION FOR 18 GAMMA CHANNELS
+CONFIGURATION FOR 22 GAMMA CHANNELS

 In addition to the V{COM} outputs, the REFH and REFL OUT outputs can also be used as fixed gamma references.
-The output voltage is set by the REFH and REFL input voltages, respectively.
+The output voltage will be set by the REFH and REFL input voltages, respectively.
 Therefore, REFH OUT should be used for the highest voltage gamma reference, and REFL OUT for the lowest voltage gamma reference.
-An 18-channel solution can be created by using all 14 outputs, the two V{COM} outputs, and both REFH/L OUT outputs for gamma references; see Figure 17.
-However, the REFH and REFL OUT buffers were designed to only drive light loads on the order of 5mA to 10mA.
+A 22-channel solution can be created by using all 18 outputs, the two V{COM} outputs, and both REFH/L OUT outputs for gamma references-see Figure 17.
+However, the REFH and REFL OUT buffers were designed to only drive light loads on the order of 5-10mA.
 Driving capacitive loads is not recommended with these buffers.
 In addition, the REFH and REFL buffers must not be allowed to saturate from sourcing/sinking too much current from REFH OUT or REFL OUT.
-Saturation of the REFH and REFL buffers results in errors in the voltages of OUT1-14, V{COM1} , and V{COM2} .
+Saturation of the REFH and REFL buffers results in errors in the voltages of OUT1-18, V{COM OUT1}, and V{COM OUT2}.
 The BUF01900 can be used to provide a programmable V{COM} output.

 Figure 16.
-16 Gamma Channel Solution-2 V{COM} Channels Used as Additional Gamma Channels
+20-Gamma Channel Solution-2 V{COM} Channels Used as Additional Gamma Channels